keboola/connection-docs/tutorial/write/gooddata.md

 {: .image-popup}
 ![Screenshot - GoodData Slice Metric](/tutorial/write/gooddata-dashboard-2.png)

-Additional slices, or filters can be added in the dashboard wizard.
-To close the wizard, click done and the result will be shown to you as a table.
+Additional slices or filters can be added in the dashboard wizard.
+To close the wizard, click **Done** and the result will be shown to you as a table.
 To change the view, use the appropriate icon in the top right corner.